dhoard/k-synthetic-test/README.md

 You need to create a unique test topic per application instance with enough partitions to span all brokers

+- topic partition count increases are automatically handled
+- It may take up to 60000 ms to reflect the new topic partition count

 ### Self-Managed Kafka

 The configuration `test.properties` in https://github.com/dhoard/k-synthetic-test/blob/main/configuration/test.properties should be self-explanatory